shpml/fundamentals/04_chapter/10_cheatsheet.md

 * A line of variable thickness, color, and style that surrounds the padding and content.

 #### Margin
 * The area outside of the border that separates the object from other objects around it.
-Margin has a transparent `background-color`.
+Margins have a transparent `background-color`.

 #### Inline Elements
 * HTML elements that take up the width of their contents and do not begin with new line.
 They cannot have an assigned height or width.